DHTMLX/gantt-docs/data/desktop/configuring_time_scale.md

 Let's imagine that the earliest task will start at 08:00 of April 1st, 2025 and consider how Gantt will add offsets before this task depending on the value of [gantt.config.skip_off_time](api/gantt_skip_off_time_config.md).

-The first configuration will hide non-working hours from the time scale:
+We will start with configuration which hides non-working hours from the time scale:

 ~~~js
 gantt.config.skip_off_time = true;